 Untreated PTSD Makes Life More Difficult Than It Has to Be for Veterans and Their Families

-PTSD is one of the most common disabilities that veterans of the wars in Iraq and Afghanistan get disability ratings for.
-While PTSD can be difficult to treat, when left untreated the mental health condition can cause significant psychological, physical, and social issues.
-Not only are they at risk of suffering emotionally, but the condition puts them at an increased risk for several life-threatening conditions and conditions affecting quality of life.
-These could include:
+PTSD is one of the most common disabilities that veterans of the wars in Iraq and Afghanistan receive disability ratings for.
+While PTSD can be difficult to treat, when left untreated, the mental health condition can cause significant psychological, physical, and social issues.

 - High blood pressure